foundriesio/dm-ak-nano-mcuxpresso/README.md

 In order to upload and publish the new version, run the following command.
 Notice that the "1001" revision matches the value used during signing.
-The "nxp" tag is used, and it can be any arbitrary string.
+The "new_tag" tag is used, and it can be any arbitrary string.

 ~~~
-fioctl --verbose targets create-file "ota_demo.signed.bin" "1001" "MIMXRT1060-EVK" "nxp"
+fioctl --verbose targets create-file "ota_demo.signed.bin" "1001" "MIMXRT1060-EVK" "new_tag"
 ~~~

 The configuration of which tag should be followed by each device can be set